kyverno/website/content/en/docs/security/_index.md

 ### Pod security

-Kyverno Pods are configured to follow security best practices:
+Kyverno Pods are configured to follow security best practices and conform to the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) `restricted` profile:

 * `runAsNonRoot` is set to `true`
 * `privileged` is set to `false`